shxdow/shxdow.github.io/about.md

 Hi!
-I'm a computer engineering student at the University of Bergamo, my interests are progam analysis, reverse engineering, system internals, binary exploitation, mathematics and too many other things to list here.
+I'm a computer engineering student at the University of Bergamo, my interests are progam analysis, reverse engineering, system internals, binary exploitation, distributed systems, mathematics and too many other things to list here.

 ### Experience

 - Penetration testing on multiple systems of various sizes, ranging form banking systems to enterprise networks
+- Various programming tasks, some of which involving React Native, NoSQL databases, ElasticSearch
-- Some reverse engineering and malware analysis in my free time
+- Some reverse engineering and malware analysis
 - BSc thesis: Program analysis via SMT for software vulnerabilities detection
 - High school thesis: Malware static reverse engineering